To cut down on plastic use, lets go back to basics says Meenakshi Lekhi

 The BJP MP from the New Delhi constituency also suggested reusing old clothes for making environment-friendly bags and sanitary pads.

-She said women were up in arms when 18 percent GST was imposed on sanitary napkins, without giving a thought that "we were incentivizing polymer'.
+She said women were up in arms when 18 per cent GST was imposed on sanitary napkins, without giving a thought that "we were incentivizing polymer'.

-"My grandmother, your great grandmother, everyone would have used cloth, which could be destroyed after single use.
+"My grandmother, your great grandmother, everyone would have used cloth, which could be destroyed after a single use.
 More conversation around this will help rather than pushing plastic, polymers as sanitary pads," the MP said.

 "These polymers have taken up so much of land and nobody talks about it because it becomes a sentimental issue.
 I used to say that instead of 18 per cent tax, it should be 28 per cent," Lekhi said.